-We hope you'll attend some of the events hosted by Ambassadors leading up to August 27 (join our MeetUp group for updates) and be sure to say hi when you see them at athletic expos, other events around Colorado this summer, or at Venus de Miles!
+We hope you'll attend some of the events hosted by Ambassadors leading up to event day (join our MeetUp group for updates) and be sure to say hi when you see them at athletic expos this summer or at Venus de Miles!

 Brooke's love for outdoor adventures started at a young age growing up on the Chesapeake Bay in Maryland.
 Surrounded by water and tree forts, pulling crab pots was a daily activity.
 Brooke went on to play Division 1 softball at Towson University.
 Now in the glory days of adulthood Brooke's adventurous spirit lives on.
 She relocated to Colorado with her partner after their first visit to the rocky mountains, and the fresh mountain air has made their dreams come true.

 Kay is a native of Alabama and a Colorado transplant, via Illinois.
 She is an avid cyclist and has been cycling for more than 30 years.
 Kay learned about Venus de Miles by seeing the posted route directional signs, the summer before she moved to Colorado.
 As a retired professor, supporting Greenhouse Scholars is especially important to her.
 Kay has volunteered for the Venus Bike Club, Venus de Miles, and for the selection committee for Greenhouse Scholars.
 She is excited to continue her support of Venus de Miles and Greenhouse Scholars as an Ambassador.